 - How long you’ve known each other

 - Your first impressions

-- Your favorite and or funniest memory
+- Your favourite and or funniest memory

 - Your reaction to when he proposed

 Pay tribute to the star of the show!
 No, not you the groom.
-This is where you can get sentimental, tell the audience what a great friend he is, how honored you are to be the best man and how the groom inspires you.
+This is where you can get sentimental, tell the audience what a great friend he is, how honoured you are to be the best man and how the groom inspires you.
 You can even explain why the groom will be good husband material, have fun with it and make it a laugh!

 Number Five: The Bride and Groom

 It’s time to talk about the other love in his life.
 His new bride and how he met her.
 Talk about how they met, how you met her and how the groom was all smitten and in love.
 This is another chance to make fun of him for being soppy or behaving out of character.
 This is also part of the speech where you can be a bit more serious and you can talk about how amazing the bride is and how happy she makes your best friend.
 You could even thank the bride for making the groom so happy.
 Maybe offer some advice to the bride and groom, keep it light-hearted and funny.

 You’ll be glad to hear it’s almost over, this is the final element of the best man speech at this point all your nerves should be gone and you’ll be well and truly at ease with public speaking by now.
 What’s best to do is to quickly summarise the key points from your speech and end it with a heartfelt toast to the newlyweds.
 Start with a few hopes and well wishes for the couple and then invite the wedding guests to stand and join you in raising a toast to the happy couple.

 Topics to Avoid